-Father Oliver F. Williams, associate professor of management in the College of Business Administration and the American board of the United States-South Africa Leadership Development

-Business Adm co-director of the Notre Dame Center for Ethics a n d Religious Values in Business, has been elected chairman of
+Father Oliver F. Williams, associate professor of management in the College of Business Administration and co-director of the Notre Dame Center for Ethics Religious Values in Business has been elected chairman of the American board of the United States-South Africa Program (USSALEP).